-The Colombian cheese arepas glistening in the glass display cases, little golden rounds of fried corn dough holding within them melted treasures.
+The Colombian cheese arepas con queso glistening in the glass display cases, little golden rounds of fried corn dough holding within them melted treasures.

 We lifted our suitcase from the trunk and walked to the entryway, never letting go of each other’s hands.

-My first time tasting Colombian cheese arepas came the following morning, when, with the stresses of the previous night forgotten, my boyfriend’s mom proceeded to heat us up a mountainous pile of arepas.
+My first time tasting an arepa colombiana came my first morning in Bogota, when, with the stresses of the previous night forgotten, my husband's mom proceeded to heat us up a mountainous pile of arepas stuffed with cheese.

 My first bite into these warm golden pockets was met with a squirt of melted cheese, a burning sensation that was totally worth it for the intoxicating taste of gooey, stringy cheese inside.

 It was love at first cheesy corn cake.